yjsoon/df-style-linked-list_wordpress-plugin/readme.txt

 * Basically, use the `is_linked_list()` function to check.
 And then alter your template the way you wish to make it look or act differently.
 * Other functions you can use are `get_the_permalink_glyph()`, `the_permalink_glyph()`, `get_the_linked_list_link()`, `the_linked_list_link()` and `get_glyph()`.
 * For more information about customizing wordpress templates, view the "Template Tags" document on the [Wordpress Codex](http://codex.wordpress.org/Template_Tags)
+* To enable the first link functionality, turn it on in the checkbox under Settings.

 == Usage ==

-When adding a link, create a normal blog post, but add a custom field "linked_list_url" with the desired link URL.
+* When adding a link, create a normal blog post, but add a custom field "linked_list_url" with the desired link URL.
 The RSS feed item will automatically point to that URL.
+* When posting, to insert a link without setting the custom field manually, put your URL wrapped in an anchor tag in the first line, ending with a period.
+For example: &lt;a href="http://yjsoon.com"&gt;Doesn't matter what's in here&lt;/a&gt;.

 == Frequently Asked Questions ==

 = Why doesn't my RSS feed change immediately? =

 The changes could take a while to show up.
 Google Reader took a day to register changes in my feed settings.
 If you want to test, add your RSS feed to [My Yahoo](http://my.yahoo.com) and refresh it with the "options" pane -- this updated the most reliably for me while testing.

+= Why doesn't the new link posting work? =

+You have to enable it in the options page, and also make sure you insert an anchor tag link on the first line which __ends in a period (dot)__.

 == Changelog ==